neondatabase/website/content/docs/manage/operations.md

 }
 ```

-To list the next page of operations, enter a limit _and_ the `cursor` value returned in the response body of the initial or previous request.
+To list the next page of operations, add the `cursor` value returned in the response body of the initial or previous request and a `limit` value for the next page.

 ```bash
 curl 'https://console.neon.tech/api/v2/projects/autumn-disk-484331/operations?cursor=2022-12-09T08%3A47%3A52.20417Z&limit=1' \